intel/tsffs/docs/src/setup/linux.md

     --non-interactive --trust-insecure-packages
 ```

 You are now ready to use TSFFS!
-See the [User Guide](./UserGuide.md) to learn how to
+Continue on to learn how to add TSFFS to your SIMICS
-add TSFFS to your SIMICS projects, configure TSFFS, and run fuzzing campaigns.
+projects, configure TSFFS, and run fuzzing campaigns.

 ## Set Up For Local Development